Table of Contents

 An acquisition manager handles all of the pre-screening of incoming seller leads, moving them down the right path of action, scheduling appointments, taking photos, doing rehab estimates, and even negotiating awesome deals with sellers.

 Pre-screening sellers is the most grueling process of the real estate wholesaling funnel.
 It can be frustrating, daunting, and exhausting.
 Determining motivation is the key element to qualifying a seller for your program.
 If you have better things to do than sit on the phone call day looking for a needle in a haystack, then it's time to hire an acquisition manager for your real estate wholesaling business.
 Your acquisition manager can start his day by pre-screening any new seller leads that came in the last 24 hours.
 Making direct contact and doing the pre-screening interview will take a load off your plate.

 When interviewing people for your newly offered position, look for someone that claims to be a power negotiator.
 This is a valuable asset to have in your real estate acquisition manager.
 This role has high responsibility and authority to make big decisions.

 Here's a checklist to help you determine if you're ready to hire an acquisition specialist/manager:

-It's a big leap of faith to put this role into the hands of someone else, but it sure does pay off with a little patience and training.
+If some (or all) of those bullet points sound like you, then you might be ready to move toward hiring an acquisition manager in your real estate wholesaling business.
+It's a big leap of faith to put this role into the hands of someone else, but it pays off with a little patience and training.